From the Director

 Buried Seeds gives a fresh look at the American dream at this difficult time in history when immigration is being questioned.
 When the media is full of stories of mistrust and hatred between nations, nationalities, social groups and neighbors – this is the time to see what unites us.

 The seeds are inside each of us.
-Governments and people alike may claim that they own you.
-They may try to intimidate and control you.
+Governments, corporations or people may claim that they own you.
+They may try to intimidate, manipulate and control you.
 The truth will prevail in spite of the destruction.
 The seeds will grow strong.
-The old “you” will die to give space to the new “you” – a particle in the long chain of generations, a speck of dust of collective wisdom and an everlasting sacrifice for the children and those who come after.
+The old “you” will die to give space to the new “you” – a particle in the long chain of generations, a speck of dust of collective wisdom and an everlasting sacrifice for those who come after.

 Andrei Severny